Tire Discounters: Tire Discounters signs

 Chip Wood wrote the original signs for years.
 Now, a group of people writes the signs at the Cincinnati office and send them to the stores twice a week.
 They have been shared on BuzzFeed, Reddit, and more.

 Tallest tire stack

 In celebration of the reopening of its first store, Tire Discounters built a stack of Falken Tires on March 27, 2014, that was 19.95 ft tall.
 The previous tire stacking world record of 19.77 was set on September 6, 2009, in Wiesental, Germany.

 Wounded Warrior Project

 Tire Discounters supports Wounded Warrior Project; during a week-long event, Tire Discounters Inc. locations in three states did not charge customers labor on tires or oil changes, and instead collected donations for the Wounded Warrior Project.
 The first-time event raised more than $20,631.
 Customers donated $9,140 that week, and Tire Discounters added a $1 donation for every social-media share, phone call, and appointment booked during the event.
+As of November 2023, Tire Discounters has raised over $600,000 for the Wounded Warrior Project.